zhaizhifen/MaxScale/Documentation/Getting-Started/How-to-Write-a-Module.md

 A router module is declared by calling the MXS_DECLARE_MODULE macro with the value ROUTER.
 The _router.h_ header contains router module definitions and the router module object.
-All router modules must provide an implementation of the ROUTER_OBJECT and must pass it as the _object_ parameter of the MODULE_INFO structure.
+All router modules must provide an implementation of the ROUTER_OBJECT and must pass it as the _object_ parameter for the MXS_DECLARE_MODULE macro.
 All entry points in the interface must be defined.
 This structure contains the following entry points, in order:

 - `ROUTER* (*createInstance)(SERVICE *service, char **options)`